ChaudharyPallavi/Global-Superstore-Dashboard/README.md

 ## 📊 Overview

-The **Superstore Sales Analysis Dashboard** provides an in-depth analysis of sales, profit, and key business metrics for a fictional retail store.
-Built using **Power BI**, this interactive dashboard allows users to gain actionable insights into sales performance across various dimensions.
+The **Superstore Sales Analysis Dashboard** provides an in-depth analysis of sales, profit, and key business metrics for a fictional retail store based in the United Satates.
+It is built using **Power BI**, this interactive dashboard allows users to gain actionable insights into sales performance across various dimensions like regions, segments, categories, and sub-categories.

 ---